PaulWuhu/mastermind/README.md

 <!-- what is being stored in the front-end, and can hey access the information check react source code ensure-->
 <!-- how to be more efficient -->
 <!-- how to deal with traffic ------ to how to scale up? use docker to scale up -->

+# Further Improvement
+* Add difficulty for the amount of number we receive
+* Use docker for the app, achieve easier scaling.
+* Add user token to local storage for better user experience
+* Add refresh token, and blacklist token ability for backend
+* deployment